Compare chequing accounts

 - You don’t really earn interest.
 From the bank’s point of view, your chequing account holds funds that are readily accessible on demand, so they don’t accumulate interest as there is no incentive for holding your funds there.
 If you’re looking for a high interest rate, a savings account may be more suitable.

 - It comes with a linked debit card.
-This is a card that is linked to your bank account so you can access your money at ATM’s, debit card terminals and online.
-Debit cards usually utilize security chip technology, where you can use Mastercard PayPass or Visa PayWave to make purchases under $100 within a few seconds by holding your card in front of the reader.
+A debit card is a card that is linked to your chequing account so you can access your money at ATM’s, debit card terminals and online.
+Many debit cards utilize security chip technology, where you can use Mastercard Tap & Go® or Visa PayWave to make purchases usually under $100 within a few seconds by holding your card in front of the reader.
 Alternatively, you can input your PIN to access and retrieve your funds.

 - You get free ATM access to network ATM’s.
 Your debit card lets you access your funds from an Automatic Teller Machine (ATM).
 Your bank will also provide you with a network of ATMs that you can use for free.
 Some banks may also have global ATM alliances, which means you can freely access your money using specific ATM’s overseas.